A closed-measure approach to stochastic approximation: Preliminaries

-Let $\sH: \R^n\rightrightarrows \R^n$ be a u.s.c. set-valued map with non-empty compact convex values.
-We say that an absolutely continuous mapping $\gamma:\R_+\to \R^n$ is a solution to the differential inclusion (\ref{eq:di}) with initial condition $x\in \R^n$, if $\gamma(0)=x$ and if (\ref{eq:di}) holds for almost every $t\in \R_+$.
+with initial condition $x\in \R^n$, if $\gamma(0)=x$ and if (\ref{eq:di}) holds for almost every $t\in \R_+$.
 We denote by $S_\sH(x)$ the subset of $\cC(\R^+,\R^n)$ of all solutions to (\ref{eq:di}) issued from~$x$.
 In the particular case, where $\sH$ satisfies the following linear growth condition:

 the set $S_\sH(x)$ is non-empty for every $x\in \R^n$ \cite{aub-cel-(livre)84}.

 The limit set of a function $\gamma \in C(\R_+, \R^n)$ is defined as

 It coincides with the set of points of the form $\lim_n \gamma(t_n)$ for some sequence $t_n\to\infty$. \begin{defn} A point $x\in \R^n$ is said \emph{recurrent} w.r.t (\ref{eq:di}) if there exists $\gamma\in S_\sH(x)$ such that $x\in L(\gamma)$.
 The \emph{Birkhoff center}, denoted by $\BC(\sH)$, is the closure of the set of all recurrent points: